wawa1111/issa_hack/README.md

 ## Troubleshooting

 ### "SUPABASE_URL and SUPABASE_ANON_KEY must be set"
-- Make sure your `.env` file exists and contains both variables
+- Make sure environment variables are set (export them or set in Render dashboard)
 - Check that the values are correct (no extra spaces)
+- For Render: Set these in the dashboard under Environment Variables

 ### "No system prompt found in database"
 - The system should auto-initialize prompts on first run